arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/features.md

 <FeatureDescription>

-The Portenta CAT.M1/NBIOT GNSS SHIELD brings cellular communication and localization on the Portenta H7 boards.
+The Portenta Cat.
+M1/NB IoT GNSS Shield brings cellular communication and localization on the Portenta H7 boards.
 The shield leverages a **Cinterion TX62** wireless module designed for highly efficient, low-power IoT applications to deliver optimized bandwidth and performance.
 To use the GNSS functions you will need an antenna like [this one](https://uk.farnell.com/siretta/echo19-0-1m-ufl-s-s-17/embedded-antenna-1-575ghz-ufl/dp/2717675?ost=echo19).

 </FeatureDescription>